 It appear that at the time of the events that have rise to the conviction you did not be have a medical marijuana card.
 Accordingly, the act of possessing marijuana at that time was in violation of the law so the conviction will stand.
 The law looks at the particulars of the events at the time they...Read more »

 Presumably you are referring to an ungraded felony.
 If you have been convicted of an ungraded felony, it will never "drop to a misdemeanor."
-If, however, you are merely charged with an ungraded felony, there is always the chance that your attorney can negotiate a plea deal involving dropping the...Read more »
+If, however, you are merely charged with an ungraded felony, there is always the chance that your attorney can negotiate a plea deal involving...Read more »

 There is nothing that prohibits an estate attorney from representing a person in a criminal matter.
 However (and this is a BIG however), would you let a heart surgeon operate on your brain, saying that a surgeon is a surgeon?
 I would not recommend it.
 Just as with any service you are seeking,...Read more »